 If you have livestock, then it is a great idea to keep some iodine spray on hand.
 Whenever your animals get open wounds you can spray the iodine directly on the wound to prevent infections.
 We also use diluted iodine to flush drained abscesses.

 Rope is also a multi-use item.
 Keep a few on hand to use as needed.
-Baling twine can also be used a rope.
+Baling twine can also be used as a rope in some situations.

 Putty is used to seal water pipes, livestock waterers (especially those made of PVC), and anything else that holds water.